ASH: A Modern Framework for Parallel Spatial Hashing in 3D Perception: Conclusion and Future Work

 We now study the usage at the user end.
 First of all, the ASH framework, regardless of the backend used, is already compiled as a library.
 A C++ developer can easily include the header and build the example directly with a CPU compiler and link to the precompiled library with a light tensor engine.
 An equivalent Python interface is provided via pybind~\cite{pybind11} as shown in Fig.~\ref{fig:hash-map-interface-ash}.

-On the other hand, to use SlabHash's interface with an input array from host memory, a CUDA compiler is required, along with manual bucket-linked list chain configurations.
-For further performance improvement, detailed memory management has to be done manually via {\ttfamily cudaMalloc, cudaMemcpy} and {\ttfamily cudaFree}. stdgpu provides a built-in memory manager but requires writing device-side kernel function with explicit execution.
+In comparison, to use SlabHash's interface with an input array from host memory, a CUDA compiler is required, along with manual bucket-linked list chain configurations.
+For further performance improvement, detailed memory management has to be done manually via {\ttfamily cudaMalloc, cudaMemcpy} and {\ttfamily cudaFree}. stdgpu provides a built-in memory manager but requires writing device and host functions.
+In a query operation, the found values are returned \emph{by-copy} for SlabHash, so in-place modification requires further modification of the library. stdgpu exposes iterators in an AoS fashion, therefore the device code needs to be implemented to reinterpret an array of iterators and masks for further operations.

-In a query operation, the found values are returned by-copy for SlabHash, so in-place modification requires further modification of the library. stdgpu exposes the iterators, and therefore customized kernels need to be implemented to return an array of iterators and masks for further operations.
-The LoC required for the same functionality in C++ are listed in Table~\ref{tab:exp-comparison-loc}.
+The compilation complexity and the interface LoC required for the same functionality in C++ are listed in Table~\ref{tab:exp-comparison-loc}.